 Myth #1: I'm Not a Good Enough Writer to Be an Author

 Writing a great book – especially in the non-fiction space - has very little to do with being a great writer.
-It has a lot more to do with understanding the reader that needs your message, being able to communicate your message in a compelling and clear way, and then creating a team that can help you write, polish, and publish the book in a way that will connect to your ideal reader.
+It has a lot more to do with understanding the reader who needs your message, being able to communicate your message in a compelling and clear way, and then creating a team that can help you write, polish, and publish the book in a way that will connect to your ideal reader.

 If you know your reader and you know something that will help them with the things that are keeping them up at night you can be a great author.
 Maybe you need the help of a writer or a book coach.
-Possibly you need to talk the book out, transcribe it and then dig in to edit it.
+Possibly you need to talk the book out, transcribe it, and then dig in to edit it.
 There isn’t one way to get a book done but there IS a way to get a book done if you have a message to share.

 Myth #2: Books Don't Sell, or Also Authors Don't Make Money

 Oh, yes, there are plenty of non-fiction books that don't sell very many copies.
-There are also plenty of authors that publish a book and expect it to sell without doing anything else.
+There are also plenty of authors who publish a book and expect it to sell without doing anything else.
 So, if you want to be an author with a book that is selling, think about how you’re going to make money from your book and position your book to succeed from the start.

 Write a book with good positioning so your reader can clearly identify the book is for them.
 Work to connect with influencers that have your reader in their audience (use the Ingram Spark Reader Insights Reports for your genre to get a starting list of who to contact and connect with).
 Plan to run ads.
 Pitch yourself to podcasts and media.
 If that sounds like work, guess what?
 Creating success as an author is almost never an accident.
 But believing that books and authors don't make money just isn't true, and you get what you focus on so focus on creating prosperity and reader connection.